Cullen Inquiry (100-year

 extremely serious allegation to make.
 I am prepared to believe

-most abhorred members of society.
+are among the most abhorred members of society.
 LINK

-Unless Mr Burns has firmer evidence, that sort of allegation does not serve his case,
+Unless Mr Burns has firmer evidence, that sort of allegation does not

-or a similar organisation is so serious that very few ordinary
+the Masons or a similar organisation is so serious that very few ordinary

 William Burns: If there were another

-evidence of that, you should not be talking to the Public
+evidence of that, you should not be talking to the Public Petitions

 William Burns :

-counsel you not to use people's names unless you can back up your allegations
+you not to use people's names unless you can back up your allegations